 Charlotte is a 200 hour teacher registered with the Independent Yoga Network (IYN).
 She has been practising various styles of yoga for nearly 20 years and has maintained an Ashtanga yoga practice for the past 4, since she discovered this dynamic method, often called a moving meditation, which strengthens and purifies the body and brings peace and clarity to the mind.
 She maintains her studies with Robin Aurora in Birmingham and counts David Swenson, Kino MacGregor, John Scott and Lucy Crawford among her teachers, attending regular workshops with them.
 She started teaching with Robin's blessing and loves sharing this magical practice with students.

-Charlotte is a practising doctor in the NHS and maintains a focus on physical and psychological safety and wellbeing during her classes, which are also fast-paced, challenging and fun!
+Charlotte maintains a focus on physical and psychological safety and wellbeing during her classes, which are also fast-paced, challenging and fun!
 The benefits of a regular yoga practice for body, mind and soul are enormous and the therapeutic potential needs to be experienced to be believed.